Isayso/VideoLinkSafe/README.md

 # Video Link Safe

-0.6.5
+0.6.6
-Send Rumble link to Kodi Addon (matrix)
+Odysee/Lbry support, New Hotkey to send clipboard content direct to Kodi device

 Save and organize your Video links, local or YouTube in a SQL database.
 Im-/Export of Kodi playlist files